 Injection molding defects can often result from the material itself or how the manufacturer stores and processes the material prior to the production process.
 These defects range from minor aesthetic problems to reduced strength of finished components.
 Depending on the intended use of the affected product, serious safety concerns can also arise.

 Discoloration or “color stripe” occurs when the color of the molded part is different from the expected color.
 Usually, discoloration is limited to a local area on a molded part or a few stripes of unusual color.
 This defect usually affects the appearance of the part without reducing its strength.

 Causes and solutions

-A common cause of discoloration is residual particles in the hopper or residual resins in the nozzle or mold (from previous production).
-Poor thermal stability of coloring agent or improper mixing of the masterbatch are other potential causes.
+A common cause of discoloration is residual particles in the hopper or residual resins in the nozzle or mold (from the previous production).
+Poor thermal stability of coloring agent or improper mixing of the masterbatch is another potential cause.
 The following precautions can be taken to limit the risk of discoloration in injection molded products:

 If a thin layer on the surface of a molded part is found to easily separate or peel off the underlying material, you will see a forming defect called lamination.
 Lamination is a defect characterized by peeling of the surface layer, similar to what you usually find on flake mica.
 This is often considered a relatively serious defect because it reduces the strength of the component.